Professional Service: There’s extra money in going the extra mile with your service

 In over 70% of the cases the adviser is able to get the client acceptable coverage and terms within about 6 months from when they were originally declined or deferred.

 Often there is additional premium in the form of loadings, but just as often there is not.
 The average proposal size is larger however in these cases, and with a 70% conversion rate on otherwise lost business, it is proof that there is money along the extra mile.
-Bear in mind that in the last year or 2 it has become commonplace for some 10-15% of proposals to fit into this category (deferred/declined/exceptionally loaded) as underwriting has become more stringent.
+Bear in mind that in the last few years it has become commonplace some 15-25% of proposals to fit into this category (deferred/declined/exceptionally loaded) as underwriting has become more stringent.
 Do some maths on that…if you get 10 of these cases per year at an average of $5k in revenue per time there is over $50,000 in revenue that did NOT get made usually.
 But this practice typically unlocks around $35-40,000 of that…and generates significant goodwill.
 It would be fair to say that this boutique practice welcomes difficult cases – they are good business and typically generate extremely good clients who value the advice and the relationship.

 Which brings us to that final lovely little benefit that arises from this proactive approach: clients are inevitably moved rapidly up the loyalty ladder, and usually become excellent sources of referrals.